agfline/LibAAF/README.md

 ## Ardour Support

-libaaf was added to Ardour version 8.2
+LibAAF was added to Ardour version 8.2